B-IJoe1/B-IJoe1/README.md

 ## 🌟 About Me

-Hey there!
-I'm **Joseph Severe**, a developer and researcher exploring the intersection of artificial intelligence, accessibility, and meaningful user experience.
-I enjoy crafting full-stack solutions powered by cutting-edge machine learning and NLP techniques, and I’m passionate about creating tools that educate, inform, and empower.
+Hello!
+I'm **Joseph Severe**, a software engineer and researcher passionate about the intersection of artificial intelligence and accessibility.
+I specialize in creating AI and NLP tools that transform data into solutions that educate, inform, and empower.

 ---